 Born in Ohio in 1915, Billy Strayhorn spent much of his childhood between Pittsburgh and North Carolina, where he learned piano from his grandmother.

 Strayhorn was also one of a small number of openly gay men in the Pittsburgh jazz scene and the American music scene in general.
+His sexual orientation, in many ways, informed his approach to music and life.
+It gave him a unique perspective, which he channeled into his compositions.

 11. Samuel Barber

+Barber was the romantic partner of Gian Carlo Menotti, another significant Italian-American composer, for over 30 years.
 The couple was fairly open about their sexual nonconformity, even during the very conservative era they were composing in.

 12. Pauline Oliveros

+Born in Houston, Texas, in 1932, Pauline Oliveros became one of the most influential experimental composers of the 1960s.
 She was a founding member of the influential San Francisco Tape Music Center, serving as the director for several years.

+Oliveros is known for her conceptualization of deep listening and sonic awareness.
 She explained that these concepts were directly linked to her unique identity as a queer woman.

 13. Rufus Wainwright

-Canadian-American Rufus Wainwright is a GLAAD Award-winning singer/songwriter who overcame several hardships over the course of his life.
+Canadian-American Rufus Wainwright is a GLAAD Award-winning singer-songwriter who overcame several hardships over the course of his life.

-Wainwright became one of the first openly gay singers on any major record label in the 90s and early 00s, saying, “… with Dreamworks Records, I emphatically stated to them that I was gay and that I wasn’t going to hide that.”
+Wainwright became one of the first openly gay singers on any major record label in the 1990s and early 2000s, saying, “… with Dreamworks Records, I emphatically stated to them that I was gay and that I wasn’t going to hide that.”

 14. Lou Harrison

 Exposed to a wide range of musical genres during his formative years in the San Francisco Bay Area, Harrison was a pioneer in the compositional world.
+His introduction of new instruments, alternative toning, and unique song structure influences new music to this day.

-Operating completely against the grain of his time, Harrison was an out gay man who composed several significant pieces dealing with the realities of being gay, including his opera, Young Caesar.
+Operating completely against the grain of his time, Harrison was an out gay man who composed several significant pieces dealing with the realities of being gay, including his opera Young Caesar.

 15. Wendy Carlos

+Carlos lived for years as a closeted trans woman and fully came out in a Playboy magazine exclusive interview in 1979.
 Her courage to do so during an intensely intolerant time cemented her reputation as one of the most respected composers of the LGBTQ community.

 16. John Cage

 Although Cage was married to a woman for ten years, he eventually divorced and was in a committed relationship with famous dancer Merce Cunningham.
+Together, they collaborated on numerous projects, intertwining music and dance in innovative ways.

 17. Julius Eastman

-Julius Eastman was an American composer who never saw the monumental success other composers on this list saw in their lifetimes.
+New Yorker Julius Eastman was an American composer who never saw the monumental success other composers on this list saw in their lifetimes.

 He was a proudly gay black composer, achieving critical success for a time but eventually fading out of the musical world completely.